 - 1. Open P4-D6-Scholarship from your PowerPoint Chapter 4 folder and save it as: P4-D6-ScholarshipRevised - 2.
-Choose Home → Slides → New Slide 🛅 and type Scholarship Recipient as the title. - 3.
-Click the Insert Video 🔤 icon on the slide and then click Browse. - 4.
+Choose Home Slides New Slide and type Scholarship Recipient as the title. - 3.
+Click the Insert Video icon on the slide. - 4.
 Navigate to your PowerPoint Chapter 4\Video folder, select the P4-D6-Classical.mpg video movie file, and click Insert.